XITASO/sunset/docs/system_description.md

 Use the parameter
 - `image_degradation` to set the degradiation from `0.0=no degradation` to `1.0=maximum degradation`.
 Can be resolved by using image enhancement.
 An internal timer will reset the image degradation to 0.
-- `do_drop_camera` to drop images, can be resolved by restarting the node
+- `camera_driver_issue` to drop images, can be resolved by restarting the node
-- `do_hard_drop_camera` to drop images, can only be resolved by redeploying the node
+- `hardware_disconnect` to drop images, can only be resolved by redeploying the node

 ## Depth node